raphaelmarshall/What-happens-when.../README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* However, if the computer used at the moment is disconnected or doesn't have access to the internect, this step is skipped.

 ARP process